bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to _think_ in react?

 Well this is an annoying question.
 React is centered around modular, reusable chunks of code, so I suppose thinking in react would mean thinking in terms of that breakdown of the page.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 A class/stateful component is just that - a component with state.
 It can maintain its own data within it.
 A functional component just receives data from elsewhere and renders it.

 1. Describe state.
 State is data stored on a class component.
+Similar to props, but private and controlled by the component.

 1. Describe props.